G-Milzink/CI_PP3_MD/README.md

 - User name: mdb_Guest
 - Password: mdb_Password

+Logging in can only be done upon first running the program.
+Logging in as a different user requires termination and restarting of the application.

 #### Main Interface

 After login a welcome message will be displayed followed by instructions on the basic syntax for the interface.